 Matcha is no doubt one of the best beverages available today!
 It is tasty, sweet, and comforting.
 And you can enjoy it on a cold winter evening when you feel warm and cozy.

 In 2017, the sparkling, dense, light-colored green hue became a massive sensation on all social media networks.
 It became so popular that the global matcha market alone in that year was worth $2.5 billion, and it is estimated to reach $4 billion by 2024.
 That is outstanding!

 If the matcha powder is unsweetened, the beverage is usually sweetened with syrup or honey.
-The type of milk used varies according to your preference and also the amount of milk used.
+The type of milk used varies according to your preference, as does the amount of milk used.

-As said earlier, all matcha latte is composed of matcha, milk, and usually your preferred sweetener.
+As said earlier, all matcha lattes are composed of matcha, milk, and usually your preferred sweetener.
 But after numerous preparations, we found that the best formula, to begin with, is:

-Keep in mind that it is a basic formula you should use as a beginner.
-You can tweak the amounts and type of milk, sweetener, and matha after numerous preparations to create a matcha drink you can enjoy.
+Keep in mind that this is a basic formula you should use as a beginner.
+You can tweak the amounts and types of milk, sweetener, and matha after numerous preparations to create a matcha drink you can enjoy.